COVID-19 vaccine is here

-We are currently vaccinating people who live and work in SF, who are 16 years and older.
+We are currently vaccinating people who live, work, or learn in SF and are 12 years and older.

 What you need to know